-- The Lunar Apothecary is structured as a twelve-part learning program.
+- The Lunar Apothecary is structured as a thirteen-part learning program.
 Each part is called a Cycle and it has about one month's worth of work within it.
-You can move through the course cycle-by-cycle as a twelve month program or complete it at a slower or faster pace.
+You can move through the course cycle-by-cycle as a thirteen month program or complete it at a slower or faster pace.
 It's up to you and your needs.

-- In addition to your lesson guides, you will receive a bi-monthly edition of Moonlight: The Lunar Apothecary Newsletter which discusses current moon phases, herbal allies, and other activities happening in our community.
+- In addition to your lesson guides, you will receive a once-a-month edition of Moonlight: The Lunar Apothecary Newsletter which discusses everything from current moon phases, herbal allies, and other activities happening in our community.

-- The twelve Cycles build upon each other.
-So you can skip around if you like, but I recommend that you simply follow the Cycles in sequential order for the greatest clarity and flow of course work.
+- The thirteen Cycles build upon each other.
+So you can skip around if you like, but I recommend that you follow the Cycles in sequential order for the greatest clarity and flow of course work.